leslie-alldridge/backpacker-redux/README.md

 ## Intentions

 To put my new learnings to a test as part of my personal revision of Week 6 at Enspiral Dev Academy.

+## Future Goals

+Create and complete the same project using TypeScript